Raztor0/NSNotificationCenterSanityChecker/README.md

 ## Do not use this in any production application
 This code relies on swizzling the -dealloc method on NSObject.
 Only use it during development.

+The current functionality is completely wrapped inside of #if TARGET_IPHONE_SIMULATOR || TARGET_OS_SIMULATOR ... #endif

+If you want to use the code on an actual device, remove the #if and #endif from the top and bottom of NSNotificationCenterSanityChecker.m

 ## How to use
 Add all the .m and .h files to your project